cubixso-dmn-tool/career-os/FIREBASE_AUTH_SETUP.md

 - **"Popup blocked"**: Allow popups for your domain
 - **"GitHub OAuth error"**: Verify callback URL in GitHub settings
 - **"User sync failed"**: Check server logs for database errors
+- **"Domain not authorized"**: Add your domain to Firebase authorized domains
+- **Vercel "KEY" warning**: Firebase API keys are public identifiers, safe to expose

 ## 🎯 Benefits of Firebase Auth
 - **No OAuth setup complexity**